-The Lord of the Rings movie trilogy was filmed entirely in New Zealand.
-Experience the stunning locations and lands that starred as Middle‑earth.
+The Lord of the Rings trilogy was filmed entirely in New Zealand.
+Filming locations spanned more than 150 locations in both the North and the South Islands.

 Wellington’s Kaitoke Regional Park became Rivendell, where Frodo recovered from the knife attack.
 The exact location - a grassy area surrounded by native forest - is signposted from the carpark.